Published: March 28, 2024

 8. Vespa: A fully featured search engine and vector database.
 It supports vector search (ANN), lexical search, and search in structured data, all in the same query.
 Integrated machine-learned model inference allows you to apply AI to make sense of your data in real time.

-9. pgvector: An open-source extension for PostgreSQL that allows you to store and query vector embeddings within your database.
-It is built on top of the Faiss library, which is a popular library for efficient similarity search of dense vectors. pgvector is easy to use and can be installed with a single command.
+9. pgvector: An open-source PostgreSQL extension for storing and querying vector embeddings within your database.
+Built on the Faiss library and easy to install with a single command.

-• Basic postgres extension. open source, free, ubiquitous, no frills
+• Basic PostgreSQL extension that's open source, free, and ubiquitous

-• pgvector is great for integrating with your relational metadata but not as fast as the best-of-breed vector dbs
+• Excellent for integrating with relational metadata, though not as fast as best-of-breed vector databases

 10. Vald: A highly scalable distributed fast approximate nearest neighbor dense vector search engine.
 Vald is designed and implemented based on the Cloud-Native architecture.
 It uses the fastest ANN Algorithm NGT to search neighbors.
 Vald has automatic vector indexing and index backup, and horizontal scaling which made for searching from billions of feature vector data.